Clinical Governance Audit at Organisational Boundaries

 CSO-specific boundary risk guidance →PE Firms & Acquirers

-Pre-acquisition boundary mapping.
+Commercial Due Diligence (CDD) for healthcare M&A. Pre-acquisition boundary mapping.
 Constitutional Transition Analysis as a risk pricing tool.
 Portfolio-level Boundary Risk Score.
 Post-acquisition governance roadmap.

-M&A due diligence framework →Insurers & PMI Networks
+Healthcare due diligence framework →Insurers & PMI Networks

 Provider network governance.
 Pre-authorisation boundary assessment.
 Constitutional crossing analysis.
 Claims pathway governance.

-Discuss insurer boundary governance →Engagement tiers
+Discuss insurer boundary governance →ICB & Place Leaders

 Boundary Risk Snapshot